 Your builder knows...

-Take a moment to find out more about the material used for your home's hardware.
-You'll see that quality is the reason your builder chose to install solid brass hardware.
+Take a moment to find out more about the material used in such an important part of your new home - the roof.
+You'll see that quality is the reason your builder chose to install copper flashing.